 - Financial management: Create financial budgets to manage costs, and make sure that store sales goals are met or exceeded.

-Pet store managers must also be sure that the animals kept in their stores (including fish, reptiles, birds, and small mammals) are treated humanely and in accordance with all local regulations and animal care guidelines.
+- Animal care: Pet store managers must also ensure that all animals in their stores (including fish, reptiles, birds, and small mammals) are treated humanely and in accordance with local regulations and animal care guidelines.

-Corporate chains or large independent retail locations may have store managers that oversee several individual department managers and in-store service providers (i.e. grooming, training, or veterinary services).
-Smaller stores may require the store manager to cover all departmental duties and directly supervise the sales associates and product deliveries.
+These duties are part of the store manager's primary function, which is to provide operational oversight.
+Corporate chains, or large independent retail locations, may have store managers that oversee several individual department managers and in-store service providers (e.g., grooming, training, or veterinary services).

 As with most animal careers, a candidate’s specific level of compensation is dependent on their practical experience, their educational background, and the geographic region in which the position is located.